 5.4 Firm Slice Amount

-5.4.1 By March 31, 2028 and each March 31 of a Rate Case Year thereafter, and by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Firm Slice Amount for each month of the applicable Fiscal Year(s) in monthly Average Megawatts by (1) multiplying the monthly Average Megawatts of the CHWM System listed in the table in section 1 of Exhibit K for the applicable month in each Fiscal Year by «Customer Name»’s Slice Percentage applicable to each such Fiscal Year stated in section 2 of Exhibit K, and (2) rounding the results to three decimal places.BPA shall calculate «Customer Name»’s Firm Slice Amount for each month of the applicable Fiscal Year(s) in megawatt hours by (1) multiplying the Firm Slice Amount in Average Megawatts for each month of the applicable Fiscal Year(s) by the number of hours in the month, and (2) rounding the result to the nearest whole megawatt.BPA shall revise and state «Customer Name»’s Firm Slice Amount in Average Megawatts and megawatt hours for each month of the applicable Fiscal Year(s) in section 3 of Exhibit K.
+5.4.1 By March 31, 2028 and each March 31 of a Rate Case Year thereafter, and by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate the following Firm Slice Amounts:

+(1) «Customer Name»’s Firm Slice Amount for each month of the applicable Fiscal Year(s) in monthly Average Megawatts by (A) multiplying the monthly Average Megawatts of the CHWM System listed in the table in section 1 of Exhibit K for the applicable month in each Fiscal Year by «Customer Name»’s Slice Percentage applicable to each such Fiscal Year stated in section 2 of Exhibit K, and (B) rounding the results to three decimal places.

+(2) «Customer Name»’s Firm Slice Amount for each month of the applicable Fiscal Year(s) in megawatt-hours by (A) multiplying the Firm Slice Amount in Average Megawatts for each month of the applicable Fiscal Year(s) by the number of hours in the month, and (B) rounding the result to the nearest whole megawatt.

+(3) The portion of «Customer Name»’s Firm Slice Amount attributable to each of «Customer Name»’s Members in Average Megawatts by (A) multiplying the monthly Average Megawatts of the CHWM System listed in the table in section 1 of Exhibit K for the applicable month in each Fiscal Year by each Members’s Member Slice Percentage applicable to each such Fiscal Year stated in section 2 of Exhibit K, and (B) rounding the results to three decimal places.

+(4) The portion of «Customer Name»’s Firm Slice Amount attributable to each of «Customer Name»’s Members in megawatt hours by (A) multiplying the Firm Slice Amount in Average Megawatts for each month of the applicable Fiscal Year(s) by the number of hours in the month, and (B) rounding the result to the nearest whole megawatt.

+BPA shall revise and state «Customer Name»’s Firm Slice Amount and each Member’s attributed portion of «Customer Name»’s Firm Slice Amount in Average Megawatts and megawatt-hours for each month of the applicable Fiscal Year(s) in section 3 of Exhibit K.

 5.4.2 «Customer Name» shall purchase and receive a share of CHWM Modeled Augmentation in an amount equal to «Customer Name»’s Slice Percentage in section 1 of Exhibit K multiplied by the CHWM Modeled Augmentation for each Fiscal Year as established in the applicable 7(i) Process.
 Such amounts are included in the calculation of Firm Slice Amount in section 5.4.1 above.